webdriverio/webdriverio/README.md

 Have a look at the many [examples](examples/).

+For news or announcements follow [@webdriverjs](https://twitter.com/WebdriverJS) on Twitter.

 Breaking 1.x API changes, see [upgrading to 1.x](#upgrading-to-1x).

 ## How to install it